GregWoods/gregwoods.github.io/_drafts/463-revision-v1-CodeCamper-SPA-VS2013-and-Windows-Azure-Web-Sites.md

 ## Publish It

-In solution explorer, right click &#8220;CodeCamper.web&#8221;, click Publish...
-In VS2013, there is an option &#8220;Windows Azure Web Sites&#8221;.
+In solution explorer, right click "CodeCamper.web", click Publish...
+In VS2013, there is an option "Windows Azure Web Sites".
 Choose it, and log in to your Azure account

-Create a &#8220;New...&#8221; website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields
+Create a "New..." website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields

-Go through each page of the wizard NOTE to self: &#8220;Execute code first migrations&#8221; is disabled.
+Go through each page of the wizard NOTE to self: "Execute code first migrations" is disabled.
 Because we haven't run it, the published app will have no data

 Under the Settings Tab, you will see 2 entries for database.
 I have no idea why, but it caused me problems.

-For the first, check &#8220;Use this connection string at runtime&#8221; AND &#8220;Execute Code First Migrations&#8221;
+For the first, check "Use this connection string at runtime" AND "Execute Code First Migrations"

-For the second one (&#8220;DefaultConnection&#8221;), uncheck &#8220;Use this connection string at runtime&#8221; WHen finished in the wizard, you'll be taken to a working web site
+For the second one ("DefaultConnection"), uncheck "Use this connection string at runtime" WHen finished in the wizard, you'll be taken to a working web site